What is Event Management?

 Events are so varied and limitless.
 Nearly every event differs from another.
 An event manager will almost never experience the same with each event.
 Because each clients’ needs differ from another.
 An event manager ensures the event runs smoothly according to the client’s brief.

 1. Festival Events

-Events created to celebrate a festival is most common.
+Events created to celebrate a festival are most common.
 All religious festivals fall under this category.
 Festivals like Shivaratri, Dussehra, Makar Sankranti, Diwali, Christmas, Holi, Eid, New Year are celebrated in all glory…

 Celebrities often throw show-stopping parties to celebrate festivals.
 They invite their families and friends to join in the festivities with them.
-Clients often engage event managers to organise magnificent parties impeccably.
+Clients often engage event managers to organize magnificent parties impeccably.